MozillaTN/KiTE/docs/_posts/June/2017-06-28-Result-of-Bug-Verification-Day.md

 **Hello All!**

 <p>The  Bug Verification day took place on June 28, 2017.</p>
-<p>With these 1 awesome contributors, the Bug Verification day was successfully done.</p>
+<p>With the 1 awesome contributor, the Bug Verification day was successfully done.</p>

 - [Aravind](https://twitter.com/Aravind007Arul)